Teradata/covalent-tools/covalent-e2e-coverage/README.md

 or
 cov --start-e2e-proxy
 ```
-* Checkout another repo that has e2e tests in it
+* Checkout another repo that has e2e tests in it in a new command prompt
 * cd to that directory
 * Start the ng server with the needed flags by running command:
 ```
 cov serve-e2e
 ```

-* cd again to the directory that has the e2e tests in it
+* Open another command prompt and cd again to the directory that has the e2e tests in it
 * Run the e2e tests with needed flags by running command:
 ```
 cov -e